sightworks/slate/source/includes/objects/_record.md

 ### Fields

-The fields in an ``AppRecord`` are dependent on the app they came from.
+The fields in an ``AppRecord`` are dependent on the app they came from; they all include the fields described in [``RecordLikeObject``](#groups-and-records-recordlikeobject).
 Various apps within the system have their own documentation below.

 ### Children